 A Physical Configuration Audit (PCA) is a formal technical review that determines if the configuration of a system or item has met its documented requirements to establish a product baseline.
+The Milestone Decision Authority (MDA) receives proof from a successful PCA that the product design is stable, the capability satisfies end-user needs, and the production risks are tolerably low.

 Purpose of a Physical Configuration Audit (PCA)